jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminal/write/distributepayoutsof.md

 4. If the funding cycle during which the distribtion is being made has a fee, and if its project isn't the JuiceboxDAO project with an ID of 1, take a fee from the withdrawal into the JuiceboxDAO project.

     ```solidity
-    // Take a fee from the _withdrawnAmount, if needed.
+    // Take a fee from the _distributedAmount, if needed.
     // The project's owner will be the beneficiary of the resulting minted tokens from platform project.
     // The platform project's ID is 1.
     uint256 _feeAmount = fee == 0 || _projectId == 1
       ?
 0
       : _takeFeeFrom(
+        _projectId,
         _fundingCycle,
-        _withdrawnAmount,
+        _distributedAmount,
         _projectOwner,
         string(bytes.concat('Fee from @', _handle))
       );